Dating can seem overwhelming coming out of divorce.

 Once you’ve established some trust and a deeper connection it’s important to be realistic and honest with anyone you move forward with.

-You need someone to like you for you, and for them to accept your past, and vice versa.
+You need someone to like you for you and accept your past – and vice versa.

 Dating Tip # 12: Go on out-of-the-box dates

 It’s okay to suggest more creative dates.
-And maybe even talk on the phone (how old fashion) before you even do so.
+And maybe even talk on the phone (how old fashioned!) before you even do so.

 As you continue to date someone, make each date different, that way you get the chance to see them in different settings and observe how they react in different scenarios.
 Some outings could even be group dates too- friends can be great judges of character and offer a second opinion.

 Dating Tip #13: Trust your gut

 If you have a bad feeling about someone, trust your instincts.
 Never ignore red flags or brush off intuitive uneasiness.

 Dating is like trying on shoes, don’t make the wrong ones work, there are many more choices out there that will fit better.
 Don’t be afraid to cut a date loose if you’re sensing something is off.